chr3st5an/tracer/README.md

 - Customizability:

-  - Use the included config file to change the behavior of stalker
+  - Use the included config file to change the behavior of Tracer

 - Easy to use